to-nexus/cross-game-reward/overview/06-technical.md

 ### Problem

-If no transactions occur for many blocks, `currentSeason` storage variable becomes stale.
+If no transactions occur for many seconds, `currentSeason` storage variable becomes stale.

 ### Solution